ZeroNerodaHero/USACO_Platinum_Contest/2020_03Open/README.md

 - **normalization/de-normalization**: In normalization state, vertex 1..K does not have free/fixed node but cows.
 In denomalization state, free node and fix node can be anywhere.

 #### Solution:
 The tree can be treated as a graph of CCs which are connected with (or segmented by) visible chains.
-Here are the steps to take:
+Here are the steps to take in [circus.cpp](circus.cpp):

 1. Pick up one endpoint vertex, do a DFS to collect all the visible chains (c) and all the connected components (cc)
 2.  add free node one by one.
 Recursively merge the connected componets (cc) until all becomes one, or until there is no visible chain.